-- Register for BA 409 Practicum credits (BA/BS Business Administration) or BA 402 Practicum credits (BAS in Management) as directed by the Internship Coordinator.
+- Register for BA 409 Internship credits (BA/BS Business Administration) or BA 402 Internship credits (BAS in Management) as directed by the Internship Coordinator.

-- After registering, you must complete and submit to the following forms to the Internship Coordinator:
+- After registering, you must complete and submit the following forms to the Internship Coordinator:

 Student Internship Application (must be signed by student, employer, and certificate coordinator if applicable)